|WINERY LOCATION:||Montepulciano, Tuscany|

 |TOTAL WINE PRODUCTION:||1,000,000 bottles (750,000 liters)|

 Carletti’s work at Poliziano estate has always been focused on achieving perfection with as little intervention as possible.
 While this sounds counterintuitive—it has worked.
 Over the years, he has eliminated less favorably positioned sites and replanted where the soil and climate were optimal.
 The selection of clones—many from the estate’s own original plant material—the planting layouts, rootstock choices, pruning methods and training systems are all meticulously chosen.
 Dense plantings, but only up to a maximum of 2,000 plants per acre, are harvested parcel by parcel in every vintage at Poliziano.
 This is to pay respect to the different terroirs that exist in Montepulciano.
-Today, Poliziano produces more than 83,000 cases from about 400 organically farmed acres in Montepulciano, nearby Cortona and coastal Tuscany's Maremma region.
+Today, Poliziano produces more than 83,000 cases from about 420 organically farmed acres in Montepulciano, nearby Cortona and coastal Tuscany's Maremma region.
 Most of it is Sangiovese.
 Solar panels power more than 20% of the winery.
+In 2021 they received organic certification.

 In the winery, the same attention to detail is in place, with multiple selections and the use of an optical sorter which allows for small-batch vinifications.
 However, for the top-end cuvees, Carletti prefers to rely on the human hand to sort.
 Wood regimes are chosen with an eye to preserving the fruit in the wine, not overpowering it.
 Multiple container sizes and varieties of oak complement each parcel that ages in the gravity-fed winery.